-To promote your posts or blog on Pinterest, you obviously need to create pins for your posts.
+To promote your posts or blog on Pinterest, you need to create pins for your posts.
 These pins (or graphics) will serve as a bridge for users to get to your blog.

-Since Pinterest is a visual search engine.

-You want click-worthy pins that stand out on Pinterest so other users want to click your pins, save or share your pins.
+Since Pinterest is a visual search engine, you want click-worthy pins that stand out on Pinterest so more users want to click your pins, save or share your pins.
 I know my pins are still not the best pins out there, but I’ve definitely improved my graphic design skills as I created more and more pins.

 Now you don’t have to be a professional graphic designer to create beautiful pins and you don’t have to pay to get started.
 There are a few sites or tools you can use for creating your pins, but I do mine on Canva.
 It’s FREE and absolutely beginner-friendly.